 9. Tell students that while it can be hard to protect other parts of the country or the world from climate change, there's a lot they can do to protect the people, animals, plants, and environment around them.
 Today, they will suggest ideas for mitigation and adaptation in their community.
-Distribute Mitigation Strategies (English | Spanish) and explain that they will use it to record sources of greenhouse gas emissions at their school.
-Distribute Adaptation Strategies (English | Spanish) and explain that they will use it to record ways that their school might be affected by extreme temperatures.
+Distribute Mitigation Strategies (English | Spanish) and explain that they will use it to record sources of greenhouse gas emissions at or caused by their school.
+Distribute Adaptation Strategies (English | Spanish) and explain that they affected by extreme temperatures.